 It is this technical paper that stands for posterity after the two days of conferencing are over with past papers being placed in the public domain available for download off the website www.beltcon.org.za.
 The main aim of Beltcon is to disseminate conveyor-related information, not only locally, but to the global bulk materials handling industry generally.
 Technical papers are also often published in materials handling industry journals world-wide.

-The Organising Committee comprises Alan Exton, Henk Brink, Simon Curry, Adi Frittella, Wilton Monnery, Willem Niemandt, and Dave Pitcher.
-Paul Nel and Gavin White assist the Organisers from a technical perspective.
+The Organising Committee comprises Alan Exton, Henk Brink, Nealon Burger, Simon Curry, Adi Frittella, Wilton Monnery, Willem Niemandt, Dave Pitcher and Paul Nel.